christianhaitian/PortMaster/ports.md

 Title="SuperTux ."
 Desc="SuperTux is a jump'n'run game with strong inspiration from the Super Mario Bros. games for the various Nintendo platforms.  !!!Warning!!!
 This is a 169MB package and will take a while to download and install.
 It will also be downloaded from a server in China due to Github file size restrictions." porter="Christian_Haitian" locat="SuperTux.zip"

 Title="Tomb_Raider_1 ."
 Desc="An open source port of Tomb Raider 1 using OpenLara engine by xProger.
-Just add your steam or gog Tomb Raider 1 files to the ports/tombraider1 folder." porter="Jetup13" locat="Tomb%20Raider%201.zip"
+Just add your steam or gog Tomb Raider 1 files to the ports/tombraider1 folder." porter="Jetup" locat="Tomb%20Raider%201.zip"

 Title="Undertale ."
 Desc="Undertale loader.
 You must have a copy of Undertale Linux version assets copied to the ports/undertale/assets folder.
 For more info on the setup needs, see https://github.com/christianhaitian/arkos/wiki/ArkOS-Emulators-and-Ports-information" porter="krishenriksen (kreal)" locat="Undertale.zip"